Gnodal: Corporate history

 (both managed at the time by YFM).
 Will Leonard (formerly at Xyratex) was appointed as a non-executive director and chairman by the investors at this time.

 Dawn Capital (an ECF) joined the other funds in an A round of unspecified size completed in July 2009.

 On 1 September 2010, Eddie Minshull joined the company as chairman, replacing Will Leonard.
 At the time Minshull was also CEO of MLLTelecom and was formerly EVP of Worldwide Field Operations for Juniper Networks.

 In 2011, Gnodal launched its first products at Interop in Las Vegas, May 2011.
 Also in 2011, Mike Cartwright joined the company as CFO.

 In March 2012, Bob Fernander joined the company, replacing Fred Homewood as CEO.
 Fred took the role of full-time CTO after Bob's appointment.

-At the Interop trade show in May 2012 Gnodal won Best of Interop, for networking with its 72 port 40GbE switch in Las Vegas.
+At the Interop trade show in May 2012, Gnodal won Best of Interop, for networking with its 72 port 40GbE switch in Las Vegas.
 At 2RU for 72x 40GbE ports, this switch was the most dense at the time.

 In March 2013, Beb Fernander left Gnodal and Eddie Minshull was appointed Executive Chairman, in a significant reorganisation that included a major reduction in staffing levels.
 Unconfirmed rumours indicated that Fernander had failed to close a required funding round.

-In May 2013 Gnodal announced a 36 port 40GbE switch, the GS0036 at Interop in Las Vegas.
+A 36 port 40GbE switch, the GS0036, was introduced by Gnodal in May 2013 at Interop in Las Vegas.

 On 4 October 2013 Gnodal Limited, the UK operating company, went into Administration with BDO being appointed as the Administrator.

 On 1 November 2013 Cray announced the acquisition of the Gnodal intellectual property and team in Europe, with Gnodal ceasing trading as a result.
 All the remaining founders, Jon Beecroft, Tony Ford, David Hewson, Fred Homewood, Ed Turner and employees joined Cray on that date.